Student Organization Handbook

 Institutional Organizations are student organizations that serve a primary function and help to support the mission and goals of the University.
 These groups, by nature of their design, are essential to the fundamental purpose of student learning.
 The SGA President and the Director of Campus Life must approve any student group wanting to classify itself as an Institutional group.
 Appeals can be made to the Vice President of Student Affair and Dean of Students.
 The following group will be classified as such: WGUR, Colonnade, Pep, Concert & Jazz Bands, Student Ambassadors, Peacock's Feet, Campus Activities Board, SGA and the University Cheerleaders.

-Greek Organizations are traditional fraternities and sororities whose primary focus is social in nature.
-These groups are governed by the Greek Life office and restrict their membership based on gender.
-An organization in this classification must be a member of the Interfraternity Council, National Pan-Hellenic Council, or Panhellenic Council.
-The following groups will be classified as such: Delta Zeta, Alpha Delta Pi, Delta Sigma Phi, Phi Mu, Kappa Sigma, Pi Kappa Phi, Pi Kappa Alpha, Kappa Delta, Kappa Alpha Order, Kappa Alpha Psi, Alpha Phi Alpha, Phi Beta Sigma, Alpha Kappa Alpha, Delta Sigma Theta, and Zeta Phi Beta.
+Fraternal Organizations are traditional fraternities and sororities whose primary focus is social in nature.
+These groups are governed by the Office of Fraternity and Sorority Life and restrict their membership based on gender.
+An organization in this classification must be a member of the Interfraternity Council, National Pan-Hellenic Council, Panhellenic Council, or Multicultural Greek Council.
+The following groups will be classified as such: Alpha Delta Pi, Alpha Kappa Alpha, Alpha Phi Alpha, Delta Sigma Phi, Delta Sigma Theta, Delta Zeta, Kappa Alpha Order, Kappa Alpha Psi, Kappa Delta, Lambda sigma upsilon, Mu Sigma Upsilon, Phi Beta Sigma, Phi Mu, Pi Kappa Phi, Pi Kappa Alpha, Sigma Alpha Epsilon, Theta Chi, and Zeta Phi Beta.

 Traditional Student Organizations are student groups with at least seven currently enrolled students joined together for a common cause.
 Members are those individuals interested in goals of the organization who are actively willing to work toward those goals.
-Any group of students who meets the minimum requirement and receives approval from the Student Government Association can form these groups.
+Any group of students who meets the minimum requirement and receives approval from the Department of Campus Life and the Student Government Association can form these groups.

 Activity Clubs are traditional student organizations who have chosen to classify themselves as such.
-This classification was developed for those groups who only meet once or twice a semester and never request funding from the Student Government Association.
+This classification was developed for those groups who only meet once or twice a semester and rarely request funding from the Student Government Association.
 Groups such as departmental honor societies and professional fraternities would be good candidates for this group.
-Activity Clubs cannot do the following:

 Section 2: Criteria for Registration of Student Organizations